-Leica D-LUX Typ 109 versus Panasonic LX100
+Leica D-LUX Typ 109 vs Panasonic LX100

-The Leica D-LUX (Typ 109) and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced in September 2014.
+The Leica D-LUX (Typ 109) and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public in September 2014.
 Both the D-LUX Typ 109 and the LX100 are fixed lens compact cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 12.7 megapixels.

 Body comparison: Leica D-LUX Typ 109 vs Panasonic LX100